Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Implied volatility in the uncorrelated Stein-Stein model

-\begin{remark} Since for the generalized Stein-Stein model with a random initial condition we have $n_{1}=1$, one can use the asymptotic formulas in the first parts of Corollaries \ref{C:coro} and \ref{C:corol} to characterize the wing-behavior of the implied volatility.
-The dependence of the parameters $\lambda _{1}$ and $\delta _{1}$, appearing in those formulas, on the model parameters is described in (\ref{E:lambda}), (\ref {E:tsh1}), and (\ref{E:tsh}).
-Originally, sharp asymptotic formulas for the implied volatility at extreme strikes in the uncorrelated Stein-Stein model with $X_{0}=m_{0}$ were obtained in \cite{GS} (see also Section 10.5 in \cite {G}).
-However, explicit expressions, obtained in \cite{GS,G} for the coefficients in the asymptotic formulas for the implied volatility in the Stein-Stein model, are significantly more complicated than those found in the present paper. \end{remark}
+\begin{remark} \textrm{\ Since for the generalized Stein-Stein model with a random initial condition we have $n_{1}=1$, one can use the asymptotic formulas in Theorem \ref{T:is} with }$\mathrm{\mathrm{M}_{3}=M_{5}=0}$ \textrm{$\mathrm{\ }$to characterize the wing-behavior of the implied volatility.
+The dependence of the parameters $\lambda _{1}$ and $\delta _{1}$ , appearing in those formulas, on the model parameters is described in (\ref {E:lambda}), (\ref{E:tsh1}), and (\ref{E:tsh}).
+Originally, sharp asymptotic formulas for the implied volatility at extreme strikes in the uncorrelated Stein-Stein model with $X_{0}=m_{0}$ were obtained in \cite{GS} (see also Section 10.5 in \cite{G}).
+However, explicit expressions, obtained in \cite {GS} and \cite{G} for the coefficients in the asymptotic formulas for the implied volatility in the Stein-Stein model, are significantly more complicated than those found in the present paper. } \end{remark}